SaaS Management FAQ

 Who should be responsible for SaaS Management?

-SaaS Management responsibility typically falls to IT Asset Management teams, IT Operations, or dedicated SaaS Management roles.
-Effective SaaS Management requires collaboration between IT (for discovery and technical governance), procurement (for contract management and vendor negotiations), finance (for budget tracking and cost allocation), and security (for risk assessment and compliance).
-Business units that own specific applications should also participate in usage reviews and optimization decisions.
+SaaS Management responsibility typically sits with IT Asset Management, IT Operations, or a dedicated SaaS function.
+Effective programmes require collaboration between IT (discovery and governance), procurement (contracts and vendor negotiation), finance (budgets and cost allocation), and security (risk assessment and compliance).
+Business units that own specific applications should participate in usage reviews and right-sizing decisions, because they know which users and teams actually need each tool.

 What is Shadow IT?

 Shadow IT refers to technology used within an organization without official IT approval or oversight.
-In the SaaS context, this includes cloud applications that employees adopt independently, often using personal accounts or departmental credit cards without IT involvement.
-Shadow IT creates risks because IT cannot secure, manage, or optimize what it doesn't know exists.
-Common examples include project management tools, file sharing services, design applications, and AI tools that employees start using to improve productivity.
+In the SaaS context, this includes cloud applications that employees adopt independently, often using personal accounts or departmental credit cards.
+Shadow IT creates risk because IT cannot secure, manage, or optimize what it doesn't know exists.
+Common examples: project management tools, file-sharing services, design applications, transcription services, and AI tools employees adopt to improve productivity.
+See What is Shadow IT.

 How big is the Shadow IT problem?